qpdf/qpdf/manual/cli.rst

    Controls handling of object streams.
 The value of :samp:`{mode}` may be one of the following:

+   .. list-table:: Object Stream Modes
+      :widths: 10 80
+      :header-rows: 0

+      - - :samp:`preserve`
-   - :samp:`preserve`: preserve original object streams, if any (the default)
+        - preserve original object streams, if any (the default)

+      - - :samp:`disable`
-   - :samp:`disable`: create output files with no object streams
+        - create output files with no object streams

+      - - :samp:`generate`
-   - :samp:`generate`: create object streams, and compress objects when possible
+        - create object streams, and compress objects when possible

    Object streams are PDF streams that contain other objects.
 Putting objects in object streams allows the PDF objects themselves to be